ethankennerly/climate-champion/design.md

     1. [ ] Starts too stressful.
 Maybe start off pre-industrial?
     1. [ ] Bit chaotic.
     1. [ ] What is most optimal?
+        1. Children duplicated???
+        1. Why are things duplicated at the end of the year?
+        1. Why is there another cow?
         1. Why is there a duplicate government?
             1. Three islands, with land bridge.
             1. Remove downward CO2 traveler.